danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/stories.togglePinnedToTop.html" name="stories.togglePinnedToTop">Pin some stories to the top of the profile, see here » for more info: stories.togglePinnedToTop</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.toggleDialogPin.html" name="messages.toggleDialogPin">Pin/unpin a dialog: messages.toggleDialogPin</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/payments.toggleStarGiftsPinnedToTop.html" name="payments.toggleStarGiftsPinnedToTop">Pins a received gift on top of the profile of the user or owned channels by using payments.toggleStarGiftsPinnedToTop: payments.toggleStarGiftsPinnedToTop</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallPlay" name="groupCallPlay">Play a file in a group call: groupCallPlay</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callPlay" name="callPlay">Play file in call: callPlay</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callPlayOnHold" name="callPlayOnHold">Play files on hold in call: callPlayOnHold</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#posmod" name="posmod">Positive modulo: posmod</a>